-Welcome to the second edition of the FIPP Global Media Sustainability Tracker!
+Welcome to the latest edition of the FIPP Global Media Sustainability Tracker!
 From reducing carbon emissions and improving employee well-being, to protecting press freedom and accurately reporting on climate change, today’s media has a key role to play in the prosperity of tomorrow’s people, places, and planet(s).

 FIPP invites media owners around the world to share their latest updates with us.
 As a network, we are greater than the sum of our individual parts and can be an impactful force in helping to influence change on a global level.
 Got a story to share?
 Simply get in contact with us today.